techacharya/Cources/linux/theory/installation/dvd-iso-usb.md

 Select the appropriate *_language_* and *_language country_* of your choice or requirement and click on **_Continue_**.
 At the next step you will see the **_Installation Summary_** where, you can configure everything according to your need.
 Such as **_Software Selection_**, **_Partition Creation_** and so on. <br>

 ![Installation Summary](../../images/installation/installation-summary.png)

-To create partition as per your need click on
+To install Red Hat Enterprise Linux on local storage disk drive click on **_Installation Destination_** and make selection of your disk drive.

 ![Installation Destination Selection](../../images/installation/install-destination-list.png)

 ![Installation Destination List](../../images/installation/install-destination-selection.png)